Sirius (novel): Plot summary

 Sirius returns home and resumes his occupation as a sheep-dog, just as World War II hits Britain.
-Geoffrey is killed and Sirius witnesses Thomas being crushed to death during a bombing, with Elizabeth succumbing shortly after to shock from believing to have lost his son in battle.
+Geoffrey is killed and Sirius witnesses Thomas being crushed to death during a bombing, with Elizabeth succumbing shortly after to shock from believing to have lost her son in battle.
 With his masters and parental figures deceased, Sirius begins working with Plaxy at a farm, aided by the Pughs.
 Though the Pughs are now aware of Sirius's true nature and welcome it, the townspeople largely consider him an abomination and fabricate rumors of bestiality with Plaxy.
 The story's narrator, whose romantic interest is Plaxy, visits them.
 Although Plaxy accepts the narrator as a lover, her main priority is Sirius.
 The rumors compel authorities to conscript Plaxy to public service, leaving Sirius alone managing the farm.

 Depressed and enraged by the townspeople's hostility, Sirius leaves the farm to live in the wild.
 After he attacks livestock and kills two farmers in self-defense, the authorities set out to hunt him down.
 News of the incidents compel Plaxy to return to the farm, planning to rescue Sirius and escape to Scotland.
 She eventually finds him and manages to reawaken his human mind by consoling him.
 Despite her efforts, Sirius laments his existence as an irreconcilable conflict between his human-like mind and canine instincts.
 Sirius is shot by a farmer and dies professing his love for Plaxy, stating their time together, despite all the hardship, was worthwhile.